MEET THE FLEET: AN IN-DEPTH LOOK AT NEW CAR FEATURES

 Over 35,000 customers participated in outreach events during the design phase.
 Based on their input, the new cars will be:

-- Quieter: "micro-plug" doors will help seal out noise and a new tapered wheel shape will provide a quieter ride
+- Quieter: micro-plug doors will help seal out noise and a new tapered wheel shape will provide a quieter ride

-- Cooler: cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days
+- Cooler: cooling systems will distribute air directly from the ceilings, making it more comfortable for standees on hot days

 - Comfortable: padded seats will be covered with wipeable fabric for ease of cleaning

 - Easy to use: routes will be color coded like the BART system map, and next stop information will be readily available via automated announcements and digital screens.

 BART's goal is to order 1,081 new train cars, increasing the number of seats in the fleet by 49%.

 For more information, click on a topic you'd like to read more about: